 Image courtesy of Library of Congress

-Representative James R. Mann of Illinois presided as chairman of three committees before serving as House Minority Leader in the 62nd through 65th Congresses.
+During his House career, Representative James R. Mann of Illinois presided as chairman of three committees.
+He served as House Minority Leader in the 62nd through 65th Congresses.

-On this date, Secretary of State Bainbridge Colby proclaimed the 19th Amendment—extending the vote to women—ratified as part of the Constitution.
+On this date, Secretary of State Bainbridge Colby certified that the 19th Amendment—extending the vote to women—was ratified as part of the Constitution.
+The State of Tennessee ratified the amendment on August 18, 1920.
 More than a year earlier, the House voted to approve the amendment on May 21, 1919.
-Introduced by Women’s Suffrage Committee Chairman James R. Mann
+Introduced by Woman Suffrage Committee Chairman James R. Mann

 of Illinois, the Susan B. Anthony Amendment was successfully pushed by suffrage lobbyists who tied U.S. defense of democracy abroad to the extension of democracy at home.
 The bill gained momentum as the U.S. mobilized to fight World War I with the help of many women.
-Mann declared, “The time is right, the people are ready and the beneficiaries of this amendment are eager and willing and able to perform the duties of citizenship.”
+Mann declared, “The time is ripe, the people are ready and the beneficiaries of this amendment are eager, willing and able to perform the duties of citizenship.”
 Opposing the amendment, Representative Benjamin Focht